mgifford/drupal-security/src/database.rst

 The database for Drupal can run on the same server, but for performance reasons it can be beneficial to set it up on another server.
-You want to ensure that your server environment is robust enough that it cannot be easily brought down by a Denial of Service (DOS) attack.
+You want to ensure that your server environment is robust enough that it cannot be easily brought down by a Denial of Service (DoS) attack.
 There are a few server side tools to help with this, but mostly it's useful to have a buffer, even at your highest traffic times, so that your site is always responsive.